 The Squier-Hall Award for NASCAR Media Excellence was created in 2012 to recognize the significant contributions that media have made to NASCAR.
 This award, named in honor of legendary radio and television broadcasters Ken Squier and Barney Hall, has a permanent exhibit in the NASCAR Hall of Fame to honor the recipients.
 Each year eight nominees are selected by a panel comprised of NASCAR and NASCAR Hall of Fame executives, journalists, public relations representatives and former drivers.
 The recipient is honored at the annual NASCAR Hall of Fame Induction Ceremony.
 Squier-Hall Award winners will remain eligible for NASCAR Hall of Fame induction.
 Likewise, current and future inductees who made significant contributions as a member of the media will be eligible to win the Squier-Hall Award.

 Honoring significant contributions to the growth and esteem of NASCAR.

 Honoring the contributions of media to the success of the sport.

-View the representatives on the Nominating Committee for the Class of 2020.
+View the representatives on the Nomination Committee and Voting Panel for the Class of 2023.